israelins85/SmtpClient-for-Qt/README.md

 The SmtpClient for Qt is small library writen for Qt 4 (C++ version) that allows application to send complex emails (plain text, html, attachments, inline files, etc.) using the Simple Mail Transfer Protocol (SMTP).

+## New in version 2:

+- less use of pointers;

+- less memory usage to sending attachements;

+- constant flush to socket to check connection status;

 ## New in version 1.1:

 - TLS (STARTTLS) connection is now supported